Cumulocity-IoT/plugins-e2e-setup/README.md

 # plugins-e2e-setup
-An action to create setup for C8Y pugins e2e tests using Cockpit as shell.
+An action to create setup for C8Y plugins e2e tests using Cockpit as shell.